Scott McGillivray

-Scott McGillivray (born April 7, 1978) is a Canadian entrepreneur, investor, television host, author and educator.
+Scott McGillivray (born April 7, 1978) is a Canadian entrepreneur and television host.

 McGillivray is the host and executive producer of the series Income Property, a home renovation show on HGTV Canada and the DIY Network (Canada); and HGTV and DIY Network in the United States.
 He is a judge on HGTV's All American Handyman with Mike Holmes and on Canada's Handyman Challenge along with Mike Holmes, Bryan Baeumler and Paul Lafrance.

 Background

-McGillivray attended the University of Guelph where he received an honours degree in Commerce in 2001.
+McGillivray was born and raised in Toronto, Ontario, Canada.
+He attended the University of Guelph where he received an honours degree in Commerce in 2001.
 After college, McGillivray began working as a property developer, purchasing homes which he would then renovate and rent out.
 In 2004, he became a licensed contractor and began to manage his own crews.

-McGillivray has been an HGTV host in the US and Canada since 2008 and is best known for the HGTV series Income Property, Moving the McGillivrays and Buyers Bootcamp.
-He is currently in pre-production on the fourth season of his digital series and Canadian Screen Award nominee, Scott’s House Call.

 McGillivray is CEO of McGillivray Group, McGillivray Entertainment, and co-founder of Keyspire.
 He is also a real estate investor in properties across North America.

-Personal life

-McGillivray was born and raised in Toronto, Ontario, Canada.
-He is married to Sabrina McGillivray with two daughters.
+He is married to Sabrina McGillivray and has two daughters.
 The family divides their time between residences in Toronto, Ontario, and Fort Myers, Florida.
 He has a brother and a sister.

 Television series

-Income Property (2009-2016)
+Income Property (2009–2016)

 Income Property is a TV show in which McGillivray helps homeowners turn part of their home into a money-maker to help with the mortgage, on HGTV Canada.
 In each episode, he presents the homeowners with renovation options to turn their space into a legal rental unit.
 The audience sees the renovation and the final reveals.
 The show premiered in 2009 and the 100th episode aired in 2013.
 Income Property expanded from a half-hour to an hour format in 2013.
 In 2014, it returned to being a half-hour show.

 In the half-hour format, McGillivray comes in to help homeowners with their existing properties, renovating them for a profitable rental unit.
 In the full-hour format, he helps people buy homes and then renovate them to include a profitable rental unit.
 There have been several themed seasons, alongside regular non-themed ones, and the full-hour show can be seen as a themed season, along with others, that focused on particular kinds of rental properties.

 As of 2013, it aired in 33 countries around the world.

 Moving the McGillivrays (2016)

-With Moving the McGillivrays, McGillivray and his wife and daughters buy and renovate a house into their forever home, on HGTV Canada.
-They end up choosing a fixer-upper that they tear down due to reno costs, to build their dream home.
+With Moving the McGillivrays, McGillivray and his wife and daughters buy and renovate a house into their permanent residence, on HGTV Canada.
+They end up choosing a fixer-upper that they tear down due to renovation costs to build their home.